Waterloo, South Australia: Land Use

 Although the township of Waterloo never thrived, it became the service centre for a large rural community, providing such facilities as a school, churches, and shopping.
 Today it is in the midst of a productive agricultural district, which it continues to service.
 Windfarms have been established on nearby ranges.

 Kunden (Carlsruhe)

 Approximately two and 1/2 km south of Waterloo is the locality of Kunden.
-Originally named Carlsruhe, it was established in the nineteenth century by German immigrants who built the Carlsruhe Lutheran church and an adjoining cemetery.
+Originally named Carlsruhe (/de/ KARLS-roo-uh), it was established in the nineteenth century by German immigrants who built the Carlsruhe Lutheran church and an adjoining cemetery.
 In 1918 as part of the Act of Parliament to change German place names, Carlsruhe was renamed Kunden.
 Carlsruhe school had 44 students when it was closed in 1917 as a consequence of law changes that required students to be taught in English rather than German.
 Today, the locality is now part of the greater Waterloo postcode area and all that remains of its original namesake is the church, cemetery and Carlsruhe Road.